cristina-cloud/Public_Cloud/CloudWatch_Agent_Tool_Troubleshooting.md

 * When you enter the above command and if the result is "EC2 has no IAM role", you must check the instance's IAM role in the EC2 dashboard

-The method is as follows:
+The method is as follows in AWS EC2 dashboard:

 1. After selecting the instance, right-click and select Modify IAM role in the security category

-2. Safe after granting the IAM role to the instance
+2. Save after granting the IAM role to the instance

 3. Check if the IAM role has been properly granted to the instance